Toitw/facebook-clone/README.md

 # Facebook Clone

 Welcome to Facebook Clone!
 This is a web application built using Ruby on Rails that mimics some of the basic features of the popular social media platform, Facebook.
+It is part of The Odin Project Curriculum, the link to the project is here: https://www.theodinproject.com/lessons/ruby-on-rails-rails-final-project

 ## Features